-We do accept majority of common insurance plans, which always can be checked with the front desk and/or confirmed with participating providers directory published by your medical insurance carrier.
+We do accept majority of common common insurance plans, which always can be checked with the front desk and/or confirmed with participating providers directory published by your medical insurance carrier.

 With rare exception, eligibility for coverage and/or approval for a particular treatment, as well as its cost in absence of such and all other financial and logistic considerations, are determined and addressed completely prior to the beginning of the treatment.

-Please call our clinic if you have any additional questions regarding insurance coverage and we will be more than happy to assist.
+Please call our clinic if you have any questions regarding insurance coverage and we will be more than happy to assist.

 Unfortunately, your story is all too common.
-Despite the fact that your complaints can be explained by multiple diagnoses, it is much more likely that they are all connected and caused by a single disease.
-In fact, there are certain conditions affecting veins of the lower extremities, some of which are dull aches, cramps, brown pigmentation, and non-healing lesions, which with time, turn into trophic ulcers.
-It would be, therefore, extremely important for you to see a specialist in circulatory disorders, to obtain a correct diagnosis and to proceed with appropriate treatment prior to development of complications.[/slide] [slide name="Vein Diseases, Prevention"]
+Even though your complaints can be explained by a combination of different diseases, it is much more likely that they are all connected and are caused by a single disease.
+In fact, there are vein disease causing dull aches, cramps, brown pigmentation, and non-healing lesions, which with time, turn into trophic ulcers.
+It is important for you to see a specialist in circulatory disorders for obtaining a correct diagnosis and for conducting appropriate treatment prior to development of complications.

 In general, it is considered unsafe to undergo almost any kind of elective treatment, including the treatment of diseased veins, during pregnancy.
 Neither is it advisable during breast-feeding and, in some cases, during first four to six months after delivery.
 Specific recommendations, however, depend of course on the type of treatment, as well as type and stage of the disease in addition to some other considerations.

-Heredity is the only, so called, “non-modifiable” factor.
+Heredity is the only, so called, “non-modifiable” risk factor.
 Modifiable ones include occupations requiring prolonged standing or heavy lifting, lower body surgery or trauma, multiple pregnancies, increased body weight or height, as well as many others.

 with no varicose or spider veins?